Listener Intent

 Teach SnitchFeed what “good” looks like for each workspace or listener so AI can score posts, cut spam, and surface real buying signals.

-SnitchFeed scores matches with AI based on intent: what you are trying to find (and what should be ignored).
+SnitchFeed scores matches with AI using your intent signal (what you want to find) and noisy signals (what to score down).
 The clearer your instructions, the less noise—fewer job posts, promos, and off-topic threads—and the more actionable your feed and alerts.

-This page uses the same running example as Keywords to track: you sell a Notion competitor and want people complaining about Notion or asking for alternatives—so you can join the thread while intent is high.
+This page uses the same running example as Keywords to track: you sell a Notion competitor and want people complaining about Notion or asking for alternatives—so you can join the thread while Fit Score stays high.

 In the listener dialog you’ll see two fields that work together:

-Intent is a short, plain-language brief of the posts you want this listener to surface.
+Intent signal is a short, plain-language brief of the posts you want this listener to surface.
 It:

-• steers relevance scoring so keyword hits that match your goal rank higher, and
+- steers Fit Score so keyword hits that match your goal rank higher, and

-• powers keyword suggestions when you click generate (the model needs a strong Intent to be useful).
+- powers keyword suggestions when you click generate (the model needs a strong Intent signal to be useful).

 Example (Notion competitor)